1 min read

 Creating Flow is intended to maximize efficiency of the product’s manufacturing journey.
 Given that your product has likely changed since your company first started manufacturing it, and that technology has evolved so much in recent decades, it stands to reason that your current flow could benefit from a closer look.
 Along with your experienced labor force, this is a Lean Manufacturing Principle that lends itself to unique insights from new sets of eyes.

 Where do you start?
-Why, at the beginning.
+Why, at the beginning, of course.
 The benefits of ‘walking’ the process can’t be overstated.
 What seems to make sense?
 Where are you doubling up or backtracking?
+Can you identify areas and procedures where unnecessary redundancy has been built in over time?
+One might say, this isn't rocket science.
 I live in Utah, so I know what rocket science is all about.
 Visualize places that seem really well organized, where it’s easy to get from A to Z in a logical, effortless manner.
 That’s what you’re shooting for.

 Approach Creating Flow in the same logical manner you would any aspect of your life.
 Look for ways to:

 A well thought out work area results in reduced production time, reduced levels of inventory, and less redundancy in material handling.
 Good flow allows you to get from A to Z without skipping letters, without circling back, and without having to buy a vowel, Vanna.

 Now that you have created good product flow, you have seen a tremendous reduction in lead time.
 Because you are able to produce more efficiently...

 Before your newly implemented Flow, any time drawings were revised to reflect a new requirement, you went into instant panic mode.
 How would you locate the components and finished goods that were now effectively obsolete?
 That inventory would never be usable.